-Website of the Habitat Action Plan (HAP) group for Traditional Orchards, of which the Trust is a core member.
+Website of the former Habitat Action Plan (HAP) group for Traditional Orchards, of which the Trust is a core member.
+The place to go for all your local orchard events.
 Useful resource for finding out about the wildlife that thrives within orchards, the issues that surround their conservation, and ways that you can get involved including contact details of local orchard groups.

 Delivers an agri-environment scheme which provides funding to farmers and other land managers in England.
 A series of Technical Advice Notes aimed at managers of traditional orchards are available to download.

-The website for buying, selling, hiring or swapping orchard related skills, equipment, crops, juice etc. The site was created and is managed by the Gloucestershire Orchard Group with National Trust Orchard Project funding.
+The website for buying, selling, hiring or swapping orchard related skills, equipment, crops, juice etc. The site was created and is managed by the Gloucestershire Orchard Trust with National Trust Orchard Project funding.

 Founders of Apple Day, Common Ground have been working to save old orchards since the 1980s.

 Encourages the conservation of the local orchard fruit varieties of the East of England.

 The Kentish Cobnuts Association

 A society for reviving old varieties of apples and pears in the Southern Marches.

 For cider or perry enthusiasts in Gloucestershire, Herefordshire, Worcestershire.

 Helpful website providing a vast amount of information on creating or restoring traditional orchards.